JaromirProchazka/quizGenerator/docs/SerializedDocs.md

 2. Use meaningful variable names.
 3. Implement proper exception handling.
 4. Write unit tests for critical components.
-5. **Opend-closed principal**: for new functionalities use inheritance to create new classes with needed features.
+5. **Opened-closed principal**: for new functionalities use inheritance to create new classes with needed features.
 Do not touch the old once

 ### Version Control Practices